MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-to-person-query.md

 #### Strong ties

 John and Sally on peers on the same team working on the same project.
 They collaborate with each other often.
 They exchange emails several times a day and meet in various forums several times a week.
 Due to the very frequent nature of their interaction, a Strong tie very likely exists between them.
-This Strong tie is made even stronger by the fact that John and Sally share a common network.
+This Strong tie is made even stronger by the fact that John and Sally share a [common network](../use/glossary.md#common-network).
 Each has their own set of people with whom they work and meet.
-These sets of people overlap, which creates an indirect bonding or relationship -- a common network -- which, in turn, strengthens the Strong tie between John and Sally.
+These sets of people overlap, which creates an indirect bonding or relationship &mdash; a common network &mdash; which, in turn, strengthens the Strong tie between John and Sally.

 Note, however, that each person's contribution counts.
 See [Ties are directional](#ties-are-directional).